jordansnyder/maestra-core/README.md

 # Description
 Maestra (codename) is an immersive experience infrastructure platform.
 It allows you to connect any device to a central bus, publish and subscribe to events, connect devices in a P2P network for efficient transfer of data, and integrate with any show control system.
 A vibrant plugin ecosystem allows for the development of custom, high-performance modules in Python, Rust or C++, so you can build any immersive experience you can dream up.

+"We build tools for creatives."
+"Maestra gives you permission to create what you're dreaming."

 # Components
 - Secure cloud synchronization - enable multi-location, multi-device collaboration and cross-platform play